gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

     ![](resources/iot-central-device-command-run.png)
 3. Click the **View History** button
     ![](resources/iot-central-device-command-view-history.png)
-4. The command histor will be similar to the following:
+4. The command history will be similar to the following:
     ![](resources/iot-central-device-commands-view-history.png)
 5. Try testing with numbers great that 100, and review the command history.
 6. From Visual Studio, try setting a breakpoint in the **SetFanSpeedDirectMethod** handler and then from Azure IoT Central rerun the command.
 You should see that the Visual Studio debugger has halted the code execution in the handler.

+---

+## Close Visual Studio

+Now close **Close Visual Studio**.

 ---